Home » Periphery »

 Installation variants of RFID readers

 Our RFID readers can be recessed flat and adapted to the environment using individual printing.
-In addition, the feedback of the built-in LED ring can be customized.
+The feedback of the built-in LED ring can also be adjusted.

-RFID readers can be installed in different ways:
+RFID readers can be installed in various ways:

 Object recognition using RFID readers in museums, science centers, or exhibitions

-For example, RFID tags can be placed in movable exhibits.
+For example, RFID tags can be accommodated in moving exhibits.
 If a visitor now places this object on a reader, corresponding information can be started in the form of audio or video contributions.

 Customized presentation for visitors

-Here, each visitor is equipped with an entrance ticket that has a transponder integrated into it.
+Here, each visitor is equipped with an admission ticket that has an integrated transponder.

 This allows visitors to be identified at the individual information stations (without personal data and, of course, voluntarily).
 The facts about the exhibits can be tailored to the respective visitors, i.e. they receive information that corresponds to their level of knowledge.

-Therefore, the German Steam Locomotive Museum offers the possibility for visitors to indicate their level of knowledge and language before starting the tour.
+The German Steam Locomotive Museum therefore offers visitors the opportunity to indicate their level of knowledge and language before starting the tour.
 They place their transponders on an RFID reader and select “German, English or French” and “Expert, Advanced or Beginner” via a touch screen.
 This data is stored in the database.

-If a visitor is now at an exhibit, he or she simply swipes the transponder card over an integrated reader and receives information in the corresponding language and level of knowledge (beginner, advanced, expert).
+If a visitor is now at an exhibit, he/she simply swipes the transponder card over an integrated reader and receives information in the appropriate language and level of knowledge (beginner, advanced, expert).

-After passing through the exhibition and returning the ticket, the data record is deleted.
-The transponder can then be used again for the next person.
+After the exhibition has been passed through and the ticket returned, the data record is deleted.
+The transponder can then be used again by the next person.

-Of course, this does not exhaust the application possibilities that an RFID implementation with our system offers.
+Of course, this is not the end of the possible applications offered by RFID implementation with our system.
 For example, visitors could assign their email address to the transponder and thus receive information about the exhibits they have visited on request.

 What is RFID?

-The components of an RFID system are, on the one hand, the transponder or the radio label, which contains an identifying code.
+The components of an RFID system are, on the one hand, the transponder or radio tag, which contains an identifying code.
 This is located on the object or living being.
 On the other hand, a reader is required that can read the code.

 The size of RFID transponders can vary depending on requirements.
 For example, RFID transponders that are barely larger than a grain of rice are implanted in pets.

-In addition, a particularly favorable option is a process that allows the transponders to be printed with stable circuits made of polymers.
+Another particularly inexpensive option is a process that prints the transponders with stable circuits made of polymers.
 This allows the size and also the price of the transponders to be further reduced, as well as making the reading of the devices more inconspicuous.

 Integrate RFID functionality in your projects!